 “…The temporary suspension will take effect at 12:00AM EDT on 14 March 2020.
 CLIA ocean-going cruise lines are focused on the safe and smooth return of those currently at sea onboard ships that will be affected by this decision.”

-Note: Sail Dates Could Change
+Note: Return Dates Could Change

 Passengers who had cruises cancelled during this time receive refunds of either cruise credit for a future trip or a full refund.